pasqua1e/f5-automation-labs/docs/class1/module4/lab3.rst

 Task 8 - As Paula, deploy the HTTP Application Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Using Postman, copy below example of an AS3 Declaration into the body of the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
+Using Postman, copy below example of an AS3 Declaration into the body of the **BIG-IQ AS3 Declaration** collection in order tocreate the service on the BIG-IP through BIG-IQ.

    POST https://10.1.1.4/mgmt/shared/appsvcs/declare

+Modify the Virtual Address to 10.1.20.105 and the server Addresses from 10.1.10.100 to 10.1.10.104.

 .. code-block:: yaml
    :linenos:
-   :emphasize-lines: 8,19
+   :emphasize-lines: 4,6,7,11,28,37

     {
         "class": "AS3",